openzipkin-contrib/brave-propagation-w3c/README.md

 This is a work-in-progress originally imported from openzipkin/brave#693

-This is not usable, yet.
+This is not usable, yet, because it is unclear about use of "tracestate".
+While this is something others punt, it isn't acceptable here.
+Once things are clear and clean, we'll say it is usable.

 ## Trace Context format
 See [here](tracecontext/README.md) for instructions on how to use the [Trace Context](https://w3c.github.io/trace-context/) format.